-If you are making a total loss claim and there is an insurance company on the other side, you may find that they The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. to pay you less than you are claiming.
-However, they A document that sets out what a person wants to happen to their money and other property after they die. sometimes pay more than stated in their first offer.
-You should be prepared to produce evidence of the condition and market value of your vehicle to support your claim (see ‘Damages’, below).
+If you are making a total loss claim and there is an insurance company on the other side, you may find that they offer to pay you less than you are claiming.
+However, they will sometimes pay more than stated in their first offer.
+You should be prepared to produce evidence of the condition and market value of your vehicle to support your claim (see ‘Damages’ in ‘Liability and damages‘).

 What to do if you receive a letter of demand

-If a driver decides to To take legal action in a civil case. another driver for damages after a vehicle accident, the driver or vehicle owner or their insurance company will send a A letter, usually written by a lawyer for their client, or by a creditor, telling the person who receives it that unless they do what the letter says they will be sued.
-Often a letter of demand asks a debtor to repay a loan to avoid being sued, but the demand could be about any legal claim. to the other driver.
+If a driver decides to sue another driver for damages after a vehicle accident, the driver or vehicle owner or their insurance company will send a letter of demand to the other driver.
 This letter states that unless certain costs are paid, a complaint or summons to appear in court will be issued.
 Such letters should not be ignored.

 If you receive a letter of demand, you can:

-- deny Legal responsibility, enforced by civil or criminal courts. (perhaps indicating why a claim against you would fail); or
+- deny liability (perhaps indicating why a claim against you would fail); or

 - threaten to counter-sue for your own damages; or

 - question (without accepting any responsibility) the amount of damages claimed; or